What is Tri-Luma® cream?

 - Do not cover the treated area with anything after applying the cream;

-- During use of Triluma cream, you may experience redness, peeling, burning, dryness, itching or other skin irritation.
+- During the use of Triluma cream, you may experience redness, peeling, burning, dryness, itching, or other skin irritation.
 If your skin gets too irritated, stop using the cream, and let your dermatologist know;

 - Triluma cream may also cause a gradual blue-black darkening of your skin; if this happens, stop using the product immediately and speak to your dermatologist;